Crow Lake Wind

-Crow Lake Wind, a $363-million wind project just east of Chamberlain, SD, was commissioned Feb.
-27, 2011.
+Crow Lake Wind, a $363-million wind project just east of Chamberlain, SD, was commissioned in 2011.
 Built by Basin Electric's subsidiary PrairieWinds SD 1, Inc., it is the largest wind project owned solely by a cooperative in the United States.
-Crow Lake Wind is also a first-of-its-kind community wind investment partnership, and its turbines are used to educate future wind technicians.
+Crow Lake Wind also featured a first-of-its-kind community wind investment partnership, and its turbines are used to educate future wind technicians.

 Construction on the Crow Lake project began Oct.
 5, 2010.
-The entire project consists of 108 General Electric 1.5-megawatt turbines – 100 owned and operated by PrairieWinds SD 1, Inc., one turbine sold to the Mitchell Technical Institute (MTI), Mitchell, SD, and the remaining seven are owned by a group of local community investors called the South Dakota Wind Partners.
+The entire project consists of 108 General Electric 1.5-megawatt turbines – 107 owned and operated by PrairieWinds SD 1, Inc., and one turbine sold to the Mitchell Technical Institute (MTI), Mitchell, South Dakota.
+Watch a video to see how students use the turbine to learn the skills they will need throughout their careers.

 Visit the Environment section of this website to learn about investments and technology at each generation site.